 As a matter of fact I did.
 Everything is so carefully observed and maintained, attended to by quiet, serious people in the service of a division between worlds that is purely imaginary.
-The men and women who patrol the chainlink fences and swept the train platform and cleared leaves from the gutters of the security huts work in the knowledge that one day, one way or another, some some huge event will settle things once and for all.
+The men and women who patrol the chainlink fences and sweep the train platform and clear leaves from the gutters of the security huts work with the conviction that eventually, one way or another, some event will settle things once and for all.

-There are 250-ish civilians living in the DMZ, all of them farmers, and they have a sort of holy status: you can only live there if you were born there, or marry into it.
+There are 250-ish civilians living in the DMZ, all of them farmers.
+You can only live there if you were born there, or marry into it.
 The soldiers steer them around the landmines to their crops each day.

 At the first security check before the JSA, our rainbow-trousered tour guide hopped off the bus, strolled to the barrier, chatted to the officer in the hut, and then just sort of hung around, checking her phone and kicking at a bollard absently, like a teenager waiting for her boyfriend to show up.

 Eventually an American soldier emerged.
 He looked how soldiers are supposed to look.
 Even his face looked like it pumped iron.
 He introduced himself as Private Richards, instructed us not to take photos without express permission, and examined our passports.
 We boarded a second, UN-sanctioned bus and took a stop-start route punctuated with more checkpoints and passport checks.
 Then we shuffled into another auditorium, where Private Richards briefed us on a history of the area we were about to enter.